caropradier/regional_circuits_gender_inequality/README.md

 ## Science for whom?

 This is the repository for the article "Science for whom?
-The influence of the regional academic circuits on gender inequalities in Latin America"
+The influence of the regional academic circuit on gender inequalities in Latin America"

 <br>